 Looking for lgbtq+ graphic novels?
-Here are 11 enthralling lgbtq+ graphic novels you will actually be obsessed with
+Here are 15 enthralling lgbtq+ graphic novels you will actually be obsessed with

 This post contains affiliate links.
 That said, I won’t ever recommend a book I haven’t read and loved myself.

 I am a HUGE Graphic novel fan.
-Working full time is stressful and time consuming.
-So I often don't have the time to read very much.
+Working full time is stressful and time-consuming.
+So I often don’t have the time to read very much.
 Graphic novels are easy to read and you can often finish them in one sitting.
 They also deal with real world issues in a way that is easier to digest.

 But graphic novels are so hit and miss.
-Some are really well done with creative artwork and great storytelling.
+Some are well done with creative artwork and great storytelling.
 But others are disappointing.
-So as a graphic novel lover, I've compiled the best lgbtq+ graphic novels.
+So as a graphic novel lover, I’ve compiled the best lgbtq+ graphic novels.

 Whether you're looking for wlw graphic novels, mlm graphic novels or lgbtq graphic novels for middle grade - I've got you covered.
 Hopefully, after reading this post you will have so many more new books on your tbr list.